 If the insurance company offers you coverage, it will include a table rating.
 This means you will pay more based on your risk factors.
 Insurers will take into account your medical history and other lifestyle risk factors when assigning this table rating.
 The higher the rating is, the higher your premium will be.

 The best health class ratings available are Select Preferred and Preferred.
-You will usually not qualify for these ratings within 5 years from your DUI or DWI.
+You will usually not qualify for these ratings within 5 years of your DUI or DWI.

 However, if you have only had one offense and can show you don’t have other risk factors, you may receive a Standard rating, which indicates you have an average life expectancy, plus the flat extra fee.